-Section 45 (Persons less than 18 years of age) reorganizes the subdivision that allows the Department of Public Safety to issue an instruction permit to a person age 15, 16, or 17.
+Section 43 (Persons less than 18 years of age) reorganizes the subdivision that allows the Department of Public Safety to issue an instruction permit to a person age 15, 16, or 17.
 Online driver education courses are recognized as one of the ways a person can complete the driver education requirements.
 This section is from S.F.
 255 (Jasinski).

-Section 46 (Two-wheeled vehicle endorsement fee) increases the additional fee for an initial endorsement or a duplicate driver's license obtained for the purpose of adding an endorsement from \$18.50 to \$26.50.
+Section 44 (Two-wheeled vehicle endorsement fee) increases the additional fee for an initial endorsement or a duplicate driver's license obtained for the purpose of adding an endorsement from \$18.50 to \$26.50.
 Of this fee, \$19 goes to the motorcycle safety fund and \$7.50 goes to the general fund.
 The fee for each subsequent renewal with a motorcycle endorsement is increased from \$13 to \$17.
 Of this fee, \$11 goes to the motorcycle safety fund and \$6 goes to the general fund.
 These fees are in addition to the fee required to obtain a driver's license.
 This section is effective August 1, 2021.
 This section is from S.F.
 152 (Kiffmeyer).

-Section 47 (Contents of application; other information) corrects an incorrect cross-reference.
+Section 45 (Contents of application; other information) corrects an incorrect cross-reference.
 This section is from S.F.
 1154 (Newman).

-Section 48 (Fee; equipment) requires the commissioner to transmit a payment of \$3 to driver's license agents for each transaction performed by the agent where a filing fee is collected.
+Section 46 (Fee; equipment) requires the commissioner to transmit a payment of \$3 to driver's license agents for each transaction performed by the agent where a filing fee is collected.
 Payments are made quarterly.
+This section is from the A-7 amendment.

-Section 49 (Variance for homebound individuals) allows the commissioner of public safety to grant variances from the photo requirements for a noncompliant identification card if the individual is homebound, has provided proof that the individual is homebound, and has provided a recent photograph.
+Section 47 (Variance for homebound individuals) allows the commissioner of public safety to grant variances from the photo requirements for a noncompliant identification card if the individual is homebound, has provided proof that the individual is homebound, and has provided a recent photograph.
 This allows a homebound person to apply for and receive a noncompliant identification card without having to appear in person at a driver's license agent office.
 This section is from S.F.
 741 (Newman).

-Section 50 (Data privacy; noncompliant license or identification card) allows the use of data on noncompliant driver's licenses and noncompliant identification cards to verify a person's identity as part of an online application for a replacement Social Security card.
+Section 48 (Data privacy; noncompliant license or identification card) allows the use of data on noncompliant driver's licenses and noncompliant identification cards to verify a person's identity as part of an online application for a replacement Social Security card.
 This section is from S.F.
 1446 (Coleman).

-Section 51 (Examination subjects and locations; provisions for color blindness, disabled veterans) allows the commissioner or a third-party tester to administer a road test for a class D or commercial driver's license applicant.
+Section 49 (Examination subjects and locations; provisions for color blindness, disabled veterans) allows the commissioner or a third-party tester to administer a road test for a class D or commercial driver's license applicant.
 Also, this section prohibits the commissioner from denying an application for a driver's license based on the grounds that the applicant has been diagnosed with diabetes.
 This section is from S.F.
 276 (Housley) and S.F.
-454 (Tomassoni).
+454 (Tomassoni) and the A-7 amendment.

-Section 52 (Two-wheeled vehicle endorsement examination fee) requires a person applying for an initial two-wheeled vehicle endorsement on a driver's license to pay a \$2.50 examination, the endorsement fee in section 1, and the appropriate driver's license fee.
+Section 50 (Two-wheeled vehicle endorsement examination fee) requires a person applying for an initial two-wheeled vehicle endorsement on a driver's license to pay a \$2.50 examination, the endorsement fee in section 1, and the appropriate driver's license fee.
 The \$2.50 fee is credited to the driver services operating account.
 This section is effective August 1, 2021.
 This section is from S.F.
 152 (Kiffmeyer).

-Section 53 (Examination fees) requires an individual to pay a "no-show" fee of \$20 for missing a knowledge or road test or cancelling within 24 hours of the appointment time.
+Section 51 (Examination fees) requires an individual to pay a "no-show" fee of \$20 for missing a knowledge or road test or cancelling within 24 hours of the appointment time.
+This section is from the A-7 amendment.